TL-System/plato/README.md

 ### Running Plato in a Docker container

 Most of the codebase in *Plato* is designed to be framework-agnostic, so that it is relatively straightfoward to use *Plato* with a variety of deep learning frameworks beyond PyTorch, which is the default framwork it is using.
-One example of such deep learning frameworks that *Plato* currently supports is [MindSpore](https://www.mindspore.cn).
+One example of such deep learning frameworks that *Plato* currently supports is [MindSpore 1.1.1](https://www.mindspore.cn).
 Due to the wide variety of tricks that need to be followed correctly for running *Plato* without Docker, it is strongly recommended to run Plato in a Docker container, on either a CPU-only or a GPU-enabled server.

 To build such a Docker image, use the provided `Dockerfile` for PyTorch and `Dockerfile_MindSpore` for MindSpore: